 Take a stroll in the Dr. Sun Yat-Sen Classical Chinese Garden

 Experience Chinese culture and history in the Dr. Sun Yat-Sen Classical Chinese Garden in Vancouver’s Chinatown.
 Modeled after a Ming Dynasty scholar’s home, this was the first Chinese garden built outside China.
 Exotic plants and trees set in a picturesque landscape of pagodas, paths, vistas, and bridges make this place worth a visit.

 Go bar-hopping at Yaletown

 With so many trendy bars in the area, it is no wonder than Yaletown is Vancouver’s premier late night destination.
 At Hamilton Street, you can party ‘til you drop at Bar None Nightclub or enjoy drinks and have memorable conversations with friends at Hello Goodbye.
 Going over to Granville Street will take you to The Roxy, a popular venue for live music and good drinks.
 You also won’t want to miss the trendy Opus Bar in Davie Street – a celebrity hotspot located in the iconic Opus Hotel.

-If you are thinking of buying a home in the lovely city of Vancouver, I would be happy to help!
+If you are thinking of buying a home in the lovely city of Vancouver, I would be happy to help and let you know the things to know before moving in the area!
 I’m Don, your real estate specialist in the British Columbia area.
 You can call me at 604-817-7738 or send me an email at firstname.lastname@example.org.